 Staff will take every opportunity to ensure all pupils, whatever their ability, make the best possible progress and achieve the highest standards in subjects and qualifications.
 Pupils will be encouraged to discover their own strengths as staff recognise that equal opportunity does not mean identical provision for all.
 Pupils identified as being academically more able will be encouraged to achieve exceptionally high standards.
 Such pupils will be given extra support, guidance and appropriate opportunities to develop and will receive a challenging experience across the curriculum.

-Pupils with Special Educational Needs
+Pupils with Special Educational Needs and Disability

-Pupils with Special Educational Needs will be supported, both within and outside the curriculum.
+Pupils with Special Educational Needs and Disability will be supported, both within and outside the curriculum.
 Much of the support will be undertaken in class through ensuring that “quality first teaching” takes place.
 Additional support in class will be provided by Learning Support Assistants working closely with class teachers.
 Further support will occasionally be offered by small group work and on an individual basis through withdrawal sessions.
 The aim is to encourage mature, confident pupils who are proud of themselves and who can experience success.

 Key Stage Three (KS3)